xquiet/yaflight/README.md

 Current development status
 --------------------------

-yaflight series 0.99 uses yalib, a shared library use also by yainstall, to access FlightGear related informations.
+yaflight series 0.99 uses yalib, a shared library also used by yainstall to access FlightGear related informations.

 Why this total rewrite?
 -----------------------